 As far as I know, Race Drivin' was never pirated, although Hard Drivin' was.

-in another game (Road Riot) that was pirated.
-When
+another game (Road Riot) that was pirated.
+When I checked for the Morse

-the Morse code program in the pirated game, it was played loud and
+code program in the pirated game, it was played loud and clear.
+So much for

-So much for Texas Instrument's claim that the chip's security was
+Texas Instrument's claim that the chip's security was actually worth a damn.

 After several months looking for a real copy of the Motor Amp, I finally found it!
 This is the Motor Amp used in the Cockpit versions of Hard Drivin' and Race Drivin'.